Ketamine: Is Treating Depression Patients With A ‘Club Drug’ Ethical?

 Because of all the unknown factors, Dr. Sanacora only prescribes ketamine to patients when all other treatments fail.
 Even then, these patients are closely monitored for adverse side effects, addiction, and more.
 Ketamine is not a drug that one can go pick up from the pharmacy.
 The drug is usually administered personally by the physician, and the patient is followed up with regularly to watch for any signs that the drug should be discontinued.

-Time notes that currently only 368 patients have been treated with ketamine in official clinical trials.
+Time notes that currently, only 368 patients have been treated with ketamine in official clinical trials.
 This number is not nearly large enough to be considered a clinical trial for FDA approval despite the thousands who have benefitted outside of tests.
 Researchers admit that the drug needs a lot more study before it could become a standard treatment for depression.
 However, the data that has been collected so far looks promising.
 With approval for a large-scale clinical trial, the speed of the study could be expedited.
 To this end, there is good news.

 FDA to fast-track 'Special K' drug https://t.co/CHKKCPiWj2 #USRC #USNews pic.twitter.com/K3s2hFmBwL